-Visit us seven days a week to connect with nature and exercise your senses in our oak savanna, wetland, prairie and woodland ecosystems nestled in the heart of beautiful Monona!
-Located on Femrite, between Monona Drive and Copps Ave, and nestled between Woodland Park and Edna Taylor Conservancy – we are your neighborhood nature center and invite you to come, explore the magic and wonder of the natural world, located in your own backyard.
+Visit us seven days a week to connect with nature and exercise your senses in our oak savanna, wetland, prairie, and woodland ecosystems nestled in the heart of beautiful Monona!
+Located on Femrite Drive, between Monona Drive and Copps Ave, and nestled between Woodland Park and Edna Taylor Conservancy – Aldo Leopold Nature Center (ALNC) is your neighborhood nature center and we invite you to come, explore the magic and wonder of the natural world, located in your own backyard.

-Hike and explore our award-winning interpretive prairie, pond and woodland trails with our self-guided hikes and Digital Docent: Climate Change Impacts walking tour, free and open daily from dawn until dusk.
-Stop inside and to find information on our Scavenger Hunts or check out a backpack to participate in our Family Trailside Backpack Program.
+Hike and explore our prairie, pond, and woodland trails with our self-guided hikes and Digital Docent: Climate Change Impacts walking tour (scan the QR codes around our grounds or view the PDF version here).
+Trails are free and open daily from dawn until dusk.

-Visit our Children’s shack to discover a 3/4 size replica of Aldo Leopold’s Shack – the shack in which he and his family spent many weekends observing and recording the natural world along the Wisconsin River in Sauk county.
+Our Children’s shack is a 3/4 size replica of Aldo Leopold’s Shack – the shack in which he and his family spent many weekends observing and recording the natural world along the Wisconsin River in Sauk county.
 Not fully staffed, the Children’s shack is open for special events and programming with tours available upon request.

 Monona, WI 53716

 - Take the South Beltline (Hwy 12-18) to Monona Drive.
 Exit North and continue past the Monona Drive/Broadway Street intersection.

 - Turn East on Femrite Drive and pull into the driveway after the Monona Meadows sign on the North side of the street.
 There is a sign for the Aldo Leopold Nature Center and Monona’s Woodland Park.